LightArrowsEXE/moon_blog/_posts/2020-08-04-editing-stylesheet.md

 * "defence", "offence", "licence", "pretence" (vs. "defense", "offense", "license", "pretense")
 * "analogue", "dialogue", "prologue", "travelogue" (vs. "analog", "dialog", "prolog", "travelog")

 \* "-ize" is also correct in British English, but required in American English.
-Whichever you use, stay consistent.
+Whichever you use, stay consistent.<br>
 \*\* "theatre" is technically also correct in American English.

 Regarding quotation marks, double quotation marks are to be used when quoting, and single marks used for quotes within a quote.
 Punctuation that is not part of the quote should remain outside the quotation marks, and the first word of a quoted sentence should always start with a capital letter, regardless of where in the sentence it starts.